Will New York Law School arrange for housing in London?

 - Here is a direct link to this map: https://www.police.uk/metropolitan/00BK17N/crime/

-Do you have a single online map which shows the exact location of our classroom, dormitories in London, hospitals, major groceries, and nearby Tube stations?
+Do you have a single online map which shows the exact location of our classroom, dormitories in London, hospitals and urgent care centers, major groceries, and nearby Tube stations?

 - Yes, this Google map will be made available separately (and only) to students who apply to the London program.

 Where exactly is your classroom at Birkbeck, University of London?

 - The exact address is: Malet St, Bloomsbury, London WC1E 7HX, UK.